 UQ eSpace is The University of Queensland's open access institutional repository for research outputs.
 If you would like to deposit material to make it open access, contact your Client Services Librarian or email the UQ Library Open Access Service.
 The UQ eSpace FAQs contain information to get you started.

-UQ eSpace is the single authoritative source for the research outputs of the staff and students of the University of Queensland and is the archival home of UQ Higher Degree by Research Theses in only digital form.
-UQ eSpace raises the visibility and accessibility of UQ publications to the wider world and provides data for mandatory Government reporting requirements such as the Higher Education Research Data Collection (HERDC) and Excellence in Research for Australia (ERA).
-It also operates as an institutional repository for open access publications and other digitised materials created by staff of the University such as print materials, photographs, audio materials, videos, manuscripts and other original works.
+UQ eSpace is the single authoritative source for the research outputs of the staff and students of the University of Queensland and is the archival home of UQ Higher Degree by Research Theses in digital form.
+Research outputs which have been made open in UQ eSpace are findable by a Google search, and this helps to raise the visibility and accessibility of UQ publications to the wider world.
+In addition, the repository provides data for mandatory Government reporting requirements such as the Excellence in Research for Australia (ERA) exercise.
+It also operates as an institutional repository for other digitised materials created by staff of the University such as print materials, photographs, audio materials, videos, manuscripts and other original works.

 Some publishers have introduced an embargo period before they will allow a self-archived version to be made freely available.To comply with the Open Access for UQ Research Outputs Policy and the NHMRC/ARC Open Access Mandates, a post print or publisher's version of an article needs to be made available open access within 12 months of publication or as soon as possible.

 Find information about a journals embargo period on the SherpaRomeo database

 UQ eSpace accepts deposit of either the Authors Accepted Version (post-print) or the Publisher’s PDF however which version, if any, the journal publisher will permit you to deposit will vary from publisher to publisher.
 The majority of publishers will permit authors to archive the post-print NOT the publisher PDF in an institutional repository.